 On the other hand, civil rights advocates foresee the continuity of surveillance cameras and other technologies that expose citizens when undergoing their day-to-day activities as being abused.
 They claim this idea is harassing innocent citizens by invading their privacy.

-In case you plan to use personal CCTV for your home or business, consider looking for best VPN for a Windows PC to safeguard yourself and data from getting hacked by e-criminals.
+In case you plan to use personal CCTV for your home or business, consider looking for best VPN for a Windows PC to safeguard yourself and your data from getting hacked by e-criminals.

 Editor’s Note: The concern about people’s privacy is still keeping U.S. citizens worried about what the State plans to do with their massive surveillance being installed in every corner of the country.

 Study shows that six out of ten Americans believe that it is not possible to through daily life without having their data collected by both the government and companies.

 While the State may mean good for the citizens by installing surveillance cameras, there is a likelihood of the idea of getting abused.
-One incidence is when a top-ranking police official in Washington, DC, perused police database to gather information about patrons of a gay club.
+One incidence is when a top-ranking police official in Washington, DC, perused a police database to gather information about patrons of a gay club.
 He negatively used the information by blackmailing patrons who were married.
 Now, that is one incidence that happened over 20 years ago, what would happen to a spy camera system covering an entire city?